Polarimetry

 Synthetic aperture radar image of Death Valley colored using polarimetry.

 Polarimetry is the measurement and interpretation of the polarization of transverse waves, most notably electromagnetic waves, such as radio or light waves.
 Typically polarimetry is done on electromagnetic waves that have traveled through or have been reflected, refracted or diffracted by some material in order to characterize that object.

 Applications

+Polarimetry is used in biomedical imaging as well as remote sensing applications, such as planetary science, astronomy, and weather radar.
 Polarimetry of thin films and surfaces is commonly known as ellipsometry.

-Polarimetry is used in remote sensing applications, such as planetary science, astronomy, and weather radar.

 Polarimetry can also be included in computational analysis of waves.
 For example, radars often consider wave polarization in post-processing to improve the characterization of the targets.
 In this case, polarimetry can be used to estimate the fine texture of a material, help resolve the orientation of small structures in the target, and, when circularly-polarized antennas are used, resolve the number of bounces of the received signal (the chirality of circularly polarized waves alternates with each reflection).